Projects per year

 I gained my PhD on intonation in foreign accent syndrome from the University of Strathclyde.
 A subsequent British Academy Postdoctoral Fellowship enabled me to extend my work in this field and investigate intonation and prosody in children with dysarthria due to cerebral palsy.

-My work is funded by the British Academy, the Economic and Social Research Council, The Cunningham Trust, and the Carnegie Trust for the Universities of Scotland.
+My work is funded by the British Academy, the Economic and Social Research Council, The Cunningham Trust, and Parkinson's UK.

 Ongoing projects include: